1842 - Takara Group - The Early Years

 1987 - Improvement and Expansion of Plant and Equipment

-With this improvement and expansion of production area, Takara Sake USA Inc. increased annual production capacity from 1,400KL to 2,850KL.
+With improvement and expansion of the production area, Takara Sake USA Inc. increased annual production capacity from 1,400KL to 2,850KL.

-In the 1988, New York and Los Angels offices are opend.
+In 1988, our New York and Los Angeles offices opened.

 1990 - Takara Sake USA - America's Largest